Cuboid Calculator

 Educational Content

 A cube is a special type of cuboid where all faces are squares (length = width = height).
+For quick calculations on this simpler shape, try our dedicated cube calculator.

 A cuboid (rectangular prism) has rectangular faces where dimensions can be different.